zhayimu/zhayimuuu/README.md

 Edit the "About Me" section in `src/App.tsx` (found around the `#about` id).

 ## Credits
-Designed and Developed for Zaim's Legacy.
+Designed and Developed for zhayimu.